MI Achievement Scholarship

 To receive a Michigan Achievement Scholarship, you must:

-Students are not eligible if they are incarcerated or are in default on a federal student loan.
+Students are not eligible if incarcerated or in default on a federal student loan.

 How much can I receive?

-- Up to $5,500 if you attend a Michigan public university, per year, for up to five years.
+Up to $5,500 if you attend a Michigan public university annually for up to five years.

 How can I apply for the Michigan Achievement Scholarship?

-- File your Free Application for Federal Student Aid.
+1. File your Free Application for Federal Student Aid.
 As the name says, it is free, and you do it online.
-Don't forget, the FAFSA will open in December 2023 for the 2024-25 academic year.

-- Enroll full time at a qualifying institution.
-This means get accepted and sign up for classes.
+2. Enroll full-time at a qualifying institution.
+This means getting accepted and signing up for classes.

-- Create an account at MI Student Scholarships and Grants and select the institution you plan to attend.
-This creates your student portal where you can see the status of your scholarship.
+3. Create an account at MI Student Scholarships and Grants and select the institution you plan to attend.
+This creates your student portal where you can see your scholarship status.

 Possible extra free money: The information in your FAFSA is also used to determine any federal, state and institutional grant aid you might be eligible for.